On this page

 return (stack,)

 The enabled flag means a disabled node is invisible to the stack — it passes the incoming stack through unchanged.
 This is the transparent proxy sub-pattern: the node participates in the chain but contributes nothing.
+Users can disable parameter nodes without breaking the chain.

 class WIParameterInt(WIParameterBase):